harshadrudani/my_first_repo/README.md

 Three of my favorite books are:

-- *Mindstorms* by Seymour Papert
+- The 7 Habits of Highly Effective People by Stephen Covey
-- *Welcome to the Monkey House* by Kurt Vonnegut
+- How to Win Friends and Influence People by Dale Carnegie
-- *Persepolis* by Marjane Satrapi
+- Transcendence: My Spiritual Experiences with Pramukh Swamiji by A. P. J. Abdul Kalam and Arun Tiwari

 ### Food

-Last night I dreamt about eating in these restaurants:
+Foods that I love most to eat:

-1. Linger in Denver.
+1. Bombay Sandwich.
-2. Azura in Jerusalem.
+2. Falafel in Pita.
-3. Gemma in New York City.
+3. Indian Veg Thali.

 ### Contact